-- (a) is additional to powers which he has at common law or under any other enactment; and - (b) shall not be taken to affect those powers. - (2) A constable may if necessary use reasonable force for the purpose of exercising a power conferred on him under this Law. - (3) Where anything is seized by a constable under a power conferred under this Law, it may (unless the contrary intention appears) be retained for so long as is necessary in all the circumstances. - 58.
+- 57. (1) A power conferred under this Law on a constable- - (a) is additional to powers which he has at common law or under any other enactment; and - (b) shall not be taken to affect those powers.

+- (2) A constable may if necessary use reasonable force for the purpose of exercising a power conferred on him under this Law. - (3) Where anything is seized by a constable under a power conferred under this Law, it may (unless the contrary intention appears) be retained for so long as is necessary in all the circumstances. - 58.
 (1) A power to search premises conferred under this Law shall be taken to include power to search a container.

-Powers to stop and search
+Powers to stop and

-(2) A power conferred under this Law to stop a person includes power to stop a vehicle (other than an aircraft which is airborne).

-- (3) A person commits an offence if he fails to stop a vehicle when required to do so under this section. - (4) A person who commits an offence under subsection (3) is liable on summary conviction to a fine of four thousand dollars and to imprisonment for six months.
+- (2) A power conferred under this Law to stop a person includes power to stop a vehicle (other than an aircraft which is airborne). - (3) A person commits an offence if he fails to stop a vehicle when required to do so under this section. - (4) A person who commits an offence under subsection (3) is liable on summary conviction to a fine of four thousand dollars and to imprisonment for six months. - 59.
+(1) A document which purports to beshall be received in evidence and shall, until the contrary is proved, be deemed to have been given or made by the Governor.